How to find quality clothes this Second Hand September

 • How to find quality clothes this Second Hand September

-Second Hand September is in its fifth year, encouraging shoppers to buy more mindfully for the planet.
+Second Hand September is in its sixth year, encouraging shoppers to buy more mindfully for the planet.
 The campaign was started by Oxfam in a bid to reduce our collective carbon footprint and rediscover the magic of second hand clothes.

 Shopping for second hand clothes is not only good for the planet, but it’s good for your wallet, too.
-Whether you’re shopping online, in charity shops, or hitting vintage kilo sales, we’ve got the downlow on how to shop second hand successfully.
+Whether you’re shopping online, in charity shops, or hitting vintage kilo sales, we’ve got the lowdown on how to shop second hand successfully.

 A colorful hummingbird logo on a white background.